eosnetworkfoundation/docs/docs/60_protocol-guides/40_accounts_and_permissions.md

 ## 2.2.
 Actions and Transactions

-Besides identifying participants in an EOSIO blockchain, actions and transactions are the other reason for accounts to exist.
+Besides identifying participants in an Antelope blockchain, actions and transactions are the other reason for accounts to exist.
 An action requires one or more actors to push or send the action, and a receiver account to whom the action is directed.
 A receiver account is also needed when leaving proof, in an action receipt, that the action was pushed to the intended recipient.

 In contrast, transactions are agnostic to accounts, although there is an indirect link to them through their associated keys.
 Transactions are signed using one or more signing keys belonging to the one or more actors involved in the actions that form the transaction.
 This can be the receiving account itself or other authorized actors specified on the authority table from the receiving account's permission.

 # 3. Permissions

-Permissions control what EOSIO accounts can do and how actions are authorized.
+Permissions control what Antelope accounts can do and how actions are authorized.
 This is accomplished through a flexible permission structure that links each account to a list of hierarchical named permissions, and each named permission to an authority table (see `permission` schema below).

 ## permission schema